Thomas Markle Explains Releasing Letter From Daughter Meghan To Media: ‘I Have To Defend Myself’

 “I decided to release parts of the letter because of the article from Meghan’s friends in People magazine.
 I have to defend myself.
 I only released parts of the letter because other parts were so painful.
 The letter didn’t seem loving to me.
 I found it hurtful,” Thomas told The Daily Mail.
 He continued by saying that he felt he had to set the record straight.

-In the People article, Meghan’s “inner circle” spoke out about the private lives of Meghan and Harry, most likely in an attempt to mitigate the negative rumors that have been plaguing the actress since she first was linked to the prince.
+In the People article, Meghan’s “inner circle” spoke out about the private lives of Meghan and Harry, most likely in an attempt to mitigate the negative rumors that have been plaguing the actress since she was first linked to the prince.
 However, in defending their friend, they may have made things worse.

 View this post on Instagram